Phala.Network (PHA) Achieves Market Capitalization of $96.00 Million

-Phala.Network (CURRENCY:PHA) traded up 52% against the US dollar during the twenty-four hour period ending at 22:00 PM ET on June 20th.
-One Phala.Network coin can now be bought for about $0.69 or 0.00001493 BTC on popular exchanges.
-Phala.Network has a market capitalization of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
-In the last week, Phala.Network has traded 29.6% higher against the US dollar.
+Phala.Network (CURRENCY:PHA) traded 52% higher against the U.S. dollar during the one day period ending at 20:00 PM ET on June 21st.
+Phala.Network has a market capitalization of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last day.
+One Phala.Network coin can currently be purchased for $0.69 or 0.00001493 BTC on major exchanges.
+Over the last week, Phala.Network has traded up 29.6% against the U.S. dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.